 Uncertainty Calculation - evaluates the Property Model(s) where the values of the quantities are sampled from Gaussian distributions.
 The Mean field is as defined under Condition Definitions for the respective quantity.
 The result is visualized as a histogram or normal probability plot by adding a Plot Render activity.

 The Property Model Calculator is included for free with all Thermo-Calc installations.
 It comes with one set of general models.
-Additional, material-specific models can be purchased, and users who have a license for TC-Python can develop your own models using the included Property Model Development Framework.
+Additional, material-specific models can be purchased, and users who have a license for TC-Python can develop your own models using the TC-Python Property Model Framework.
 If you do not already have a license for Thermo-Calc or you are interested in expanding your license, please contact us to discuss which license is right for you.